 The cost of tuition is identical for all Northeastern students and at any of our campuses in Boston, Charlotte, Seattle, Silicon Valley, or Toronto.
 Since Northeastern is a private university, there is no in-state or out-of-state tuition variance, nor is there a tuition difference for international students.
-However, F-1 visa holders do pay a one-time fee of $250 to the university for visa processing and support by the Office of Global Services.
-For 2020-2021 tuition rates, please visit the Student Financial Services Tuition and Fees page.
+However, F-1 visa holders do pay a one-time fee of $350 to the university for visa processing and support by the Office of Global Services.
+For tuition rates and fees, please visit the Student Financial Services Tuition and Fees page.

 What are the housing options in the Bay Area?